 There have been different projections as to the shape of the U.K.’s recovery, and our own “bouncebackability”, most hoping for a ‘V’ shape, but only time will tell.

-The first stage has already pumped in £160 billion to the economy, which includes £49 billion for vital services including the NHS, paying the wages of nearly 12 million people and supporting more than 1 million businesses with grants, loans and rate cuts, as identified in our previous blog Coronavirus: the story so far.
+The first stage to get back on track has already pumped £160 billion into the economy, which includes £49 billion for vital services including the NHS, paying the wages of nearly 12 million people and supporting more than 1 million businesses with grants, loans and rate cuts, as identified in our previous blog Coronavirus: the story so far.

 In an amazing and historic move, the second stage of recovery focuses on skills and young people, creation of jobs, investment in infrastructure, protection of existing jobs in hospitality by reducing VAT by 15% and an Eat Out to Help Out campaign offering discounts to diners.